* * * This information is published by the U.S. Internal Revenue Service and is also available at www.irs.gov. * * *

 How do I know if I was insolvent?

 You are insolvent when your total debts exceed the total fair market value of all of your assets.
-Assets include everything you own.
-That includes your car, house, condominium, and furniture.
-It also includes life insurance policies, stocks, investments, and your pension and other retirement accounts.
+Assets include everything you own, e.g., your car, house, condominium, furniture, life insurance policies, stocks, other investments, or your pension and other retirement accounts.

 How should I report the information and items needed to prove insolvency?